haskell-game-programming/haskell-game-programming.github.io/SDL/SDL1/SDL » SDL1 » Graphics.md

-SDL graphics can be subdivided in four subchapters: surfaces, image handling, drawing, and image transformation.
+SDL graphics can be subdivided in four subchapters: surfaces and image handling, text rendering, drawing, and image transformation.

 # Surfaces